-Knowing the competitors and identifying the successful ones helps you understand and learn about the industry.
-You can find inspiration in some of them and learn more about the client’s likes and dislikes.
+Knowing the competitors and identifying the successful ones can help you understand and learn about the industry.
+You can find the inspiration in some of them and learn more about the client’s likes and dislikes.
 This step will take you a step closer to the full picture of your new project.

 What websites do you like?

 Designers tend to get carried away by their idea of a beautiful design.
 But don’t forget, you are designing a website for the client and they need to be happy.
 Knowing what websites clients like or do not like can help you understand their expectation and since you are an artist, I am sure you can find a way to build a website that’s best for the client’s business in terms of layout, looks and functionality, and deliver what the client wants at the same time.